ansetechnoapp/parisbet/db/index.md

 CREATE POLICY "Enable read access for all users" ON matches
     FOR SELECT USING (true);

-CREATE POLICY "Enable insert for authenticated users only" ON matches
+-- Modify the RLS policy for matches to allow all users to insert rows DROP POLICY "Enable insert for authenticated users only" ON matches;

+CREATE POLICY "Enable insert for all users" ON matches
-    FOR INSERT WITH CHECK (auth.role() = 'authenticated');
+    FOR INSERT WITH CHECK (true);

 CREATE POLICY "Enable update for authenticated users only" ON matches
     FOR UPDATE USING (auth.role() = 'authenticated');